Athletics Advisory Board

 Term: AY 2014 – 2017 Email: email@example.com campus phone: x 3486

-Joe Santivasci joined WCU in 2003 as the University Registrar and in Fall 2011 became the Assistant Vice President for Enrollment Management and University Registrar.
+Joe Santivasci joined WCU in 2003 as the University Registrar.
+Currently, he serves as Assistant Provost and Assistant Vice President for Enrollment Management.
 He earned a B.S. from Widener University and has a M.Ed. from the University of Delaware.
-Joe coaches Little League baseball and now enjoys watching his twin sons play football and lacrosse.
-Joe has worked to clarify academic policies, help with financial aid, and reduce course scheduling issues as they relate to athletics and student-athletes and finding solutions to conflicts that may arise between athletics and academics.
+Joe has coached Little League baseball and now enjoys watching his twin sons play football and lacrosse.
+Joe has worked to clarify academic policies, help with financial aid, and reduce course scheduling issues as they relate to student-athletes.
 Joe is one of three administration representatives on the board.

 Term: AY 2016 - 2019 Email: firstname.lastname@example.org campus phone: x1030

-Craig Stevens is an Associate Professor and Assistant Chair of Exercise Science in the Department of Kinesiology within the College of Health Sciences at WCU.
+Craig Stevens is a Professor of Exercise Science in the Department of Kinesiology within the College of Health Sciences at WCU.
 He is also West Chester’s appointed NCAA Faculty Athletics Representative He earned his BA (Psychology) from the Johns Hopkins University, a M.S.
-(Physical Education: Exercise Science concentration) from Springfield College and a Ph.D.
+(Physical Education: Exercise Physiology concentration) from Springfield College and a Ph.D.
 (Exercise Physiology, secondary concentration in Medical Physiology) from Temple University.
 He was a Post-doctoral Research Associate at the Institute for Environmental Medicine within the School of Medicine at the University of Pennsylvania.
 Craig was a football, wrestling and lacrosse athlete in high school and continued playing football and wrestling in college.
-He is the recipient of several athletic awards.
+He was the recipient of several athletic awards.
 Craig stayed at Johns Hopkins after graduation serving as the Sports Information Director, assistant football coach, and both assistant and head wrestling coach.
 While at Springfield College he was an assistant high school football, wrestling and lacrosse coach.
 At Temple University he was the assistant Powerlifting coach for Temple’s club team.
-He has coached various youth sports (football, lacrosse, soccer, swimming, wrestling) for over 15 years.
+He has coached various youth sports (football, lacrosse, soccer, swimming, wrestling) for over 20 years.
 He has served as a strength and conditioning consultant for a variety of athletic teams both at UPenn and WCU as well as several local high schools.
 Craig chairs the Athletic Advisory Board and also serves on the Sports Equity Committee.

 Term: AY 2015 – 2017 Email: email@example.com campus phone: x2386